The realization space of an unstable coalgebra: Moduli spaces of topological realizations

-This is, in other words, the unique Postnikov $k$-invariant of $H_*(X^\bu)$ in its invariant form.
-Theorem \ref{main-pullback-square} shows that $X^\bu$ is up to weak equivalence the $n$-skeleton of a potential $n$-stage if and only if $w([X^\bu])$ lies in the component of the zero Andr\'{e}-Quillen cohomology class.
-(We recall here that the component of $\TAQ^{n+2}_C(C; C[n])$ corresponding to the zero Andr\'{e}-Quillen cohomology class is fixed under the action of $\Aut_C(C[n])$.)
-We emphasize that the first such Postnikov invariant in the process, $w([X^\bu])$, associated to a potential $0$-stage $X^\bu$, is actually an invariant of $C$ because $\mc{M}_0(C)$ is connected.
-From the general comparison results of Baues/Blanc \cite{Baues-Blanc:comparison}, this invariant seems to relate to an obstruction to endowing $C$ (or its dual) with secondary operations.
+associated to a potential $0$-stage $X^\bu$, is actually an invariant of $C$ because $\mc{M}_0(C)$ is connected.
+From the general comparison results of Baues and Blanc~\cite{Baues-Blanc:comparison}, this invariant seems to relate to an obstruction to endowing $C$ (or its dual) with secondary operations.

-Assuming that $w([X^\bu])$ represents the trivial Andr\'{e}-Quillen cohomology class and $X^\bu$ can be extended to a potential $n$-stage, there will then be choices for an extension which can be read off Corollary \ref{main-pullback-square2}.
-More specifically, there are homotopy fiber sequences as follows
+Assuming that $w_{n-1}([X^\bu])$ corresponds to (the reduction of) the zero Andr\'{e}-Quillen cohomology class, and so $X^\bu$ can be extended to a potential $n$-stage, there will then be choices for an extension given by Corollary \ref{main-pullback-square2}.
+More specifically, by Proposition \ref{obstruction-theory-step-moduli} and Corollary \ref{main-pullback-square2}, there are homotopy fiber sequences as follows

-Then the set of non-weakly equivalent choices of potential $n$-stages over $X^\bu$ is exactly the set of components of $\mc{M}_{n}(C)_{X^\bu}$.
+The set of equivalence classes of potential $n$-stages over $X^\bu$ is exactly the set of components of $\mc{M}_{n}(C)_{X^\bu}$.
 There is an action of the group